StevenRS00/citizens_report_v2/README.md

 # citizens_report_v2
 Converting new Citizen's Report to React and Typescript.
-Practice